DanielLarsenNZ/OpenApiLinker/README.md

 # OpenAPI Linker

-An Azure Function for inlining external JSON references in OpenAPI JSON specs.
+An Azure Function for inlining external JSON Schema references in OpenAPI JSON specs.

 > 👷🏻‍♂️⛔👷🏻‍♀️ Work in progress!